Unbounded operators having self-adjoint or normal powers and some related results: Notation

 \section{Notation}

-First, we assume readers have some familiarity with the standard notions and results in operator theory (see e.g. \cite{Mortad-Oper-TH-BOOK-WSPC} and \cite{SCHMUDG-book-2012} for the further reading).
+First, we assume that readers have some familiarity with the standard notions and results in operator theory (see e.g. \cite{Mortad-Oper-TH-BOOK-WSPC} and \cite{SCHMUDG-book-2012} for some background).
 We do recall most of the needed notions though.
+First, note that in this paper all operators are linear.

-Let $H$ be a Hilbert space and let $B(H)$ be the algebra of all bounded linear operators defined from $H$ into $H$.
+Let $H$ be a complex Hilbert space and let $B(H)$ be the algebra of all bounded linear operators defined from $H$ into $H$.